2014 Women's Ice Hockey World Championships

-The 2014 Women's World Ice Hockey Championships was the 16th such event hosted by the International Ice Hockey Federation (IIHF).
+The 2014 Women's World Ice Hockey Championships were the 17th such series of tournaments organized by the International Ice Hockey Federation (IIHF).
 This was the first time that the women's tournaments were played in an Olympic year.
 The IIHF determined that the best way to continue advancing the competitive level of nations not invited to the Olympic tournament was to fund participation every year.
-No top level tournament was played, and initially the IIHF stated that the last placed Olympic participant would be relegated to be replaced by the Division I Group A winner.
+No Top Division tournament was played, and initially the IIHF stated that the last-placed Olympic participant would be relegated to be replaced by the Division I Group A winner.
 However after discussion it was changed so that the two teams in question played best of three series instead of simply swapping places.

 2014 Winter Olympics

-Top Division Playoff
+Top Division playoff

-The last-placed team of the Olympics faced the winner of this year's Division I A tournament in a best-of-three series.
-The winner was promoted to the 2015 Top Division.
-The games took place on 8–11 November 2014 in Yokohama, Japan.
+The last-placed team of the 2014 Olympics faced the winner of the 2014 Division I A tournament in a best-of-three series.
+The winners, Japan, were promoted to the 2015 Top Division.
+The event took place in Yokohama, Japan, from 8 to 11 November 2014.